jds11111/Valetudo/docs/_pages/dev_faq.md

-Furthermore, since vacuum robots cannot climb stairs, the whole multi-floor experience is just objectively inferior as you loose the ability to do all the fancy automation stuff with robots starting to clean a room as soon as everyone has left etc.
+Furthermore, since vacuum robots cannot climb stairs, the whole multi-floor experience is just objectively inferior as you lose the ability to do all the fancy automation stuff with robots starting to clean a room as soon as everyone has left etc.

 And lastly, as of now (2021-10-23), you can get a factory-new robot supported by Valetudo for less than 150€.<br/>